anurag-sn/Smart-Irrigation-By-GSM-module-/README.md

 # Smart Irrigation System By Call Sms

 This is a smart irrigation system that uses a soil moisture sensor and a GSM module (SIM900A) to automate irrigation and send SMS alerts.
-The system controls a water pump through a relay based on soil conditions, aiming to conserve water and reduce manual effort.
+The system controls a water pump through a relay based on soil conditions, aiming to help farmers by operating field by phone this will conserve water and reduce manual effort.

 ## Features